 There’s no doubt you can “do” Niagara Falls in one long day.
 If you get to to the US side early you can walk the Falls, catch the Maid of the Mist (boat), do the under-the-falls (Cave of the Wind) walk, visit the Discovery Center and then either go into town for lunch or cross the Rainbow Bridge into Canada for lunch at the revolving Skylon Tower.
 After lunch you can explore the Canadian side, walk around Queen Victoria Park, maybe catch the zip line to Horseshoe Falls, explore the Welcome Center, do the behind-the-falls-tour (Journey Behind The Falls) and then find somewhere for dinner.
 Finally you can wrap up the day by going back to the US side to see the night lights.

-Yeah it’s possible, but it’s a looooong day!!
+Yeah it’s possible, but it’s a looooong and exhausting day!!

 In my opinion a few days is better, ideally one day for the US side and one day for Canadian side.
 This also gives you some extra time to drive around and explore the surrounding area(s) too.
 Plus if you’re bringing doggie for those two trips you may want to dedicate a separate morning to drive in and do the added attractions that don’t accept dogs.
 Lastly the night lights which are worth seeing too, but be prepared for those crazy crowds I mentioned above (we didn’t bring the dog for that event for that very reason).

 Coming Up Next –> Exploring the area around Niagara Falls.
 You’ll be amazed how much there is to see!